 Timer-controlled lighting.
 There are different ways to manage creative, energy-efficient lighting with timers.
-One is to create a smart home environment by using a device like Amazon Echo or Google Home that will be compatible with your lights so that you set them to be on or off at specific times.
+One is to create a smart home environment by using a home hub like Constellation Connect, or a device like Amazon Echo or Google Home that will be compatible with your lights so that you set them to be on or off at specific times.

 If that seems too complicated for your needs, you could always use the traditional timers that you plug into an electrical outlet on one side and a lamp on the other.
 The benefit to these is that they are easy to program, inexpensive to purchase, and ultimately serve the same purpose as the more sophisticated models of energy-efficient timers.
 The only real disadvantage is that they can be used only with actual lamps; overhead lights or fixtures would generally not be able to be used this way.

 Once you have your energy-efficient timers set, then what?
 How does this help save energy?
 Using timers saves energy because you are making sure that your lights are on only when you need them to be.
 A lot of people believe in leaving a light or two on in the house when they are traveling or out at night as a deterrent to burglars.
 Instead of leaving a light blazing for an entire weekend, or during your vacation, or even on a day-to-day basis if you regularly get home after dark, you can set a timer so that your lights will go on and off at dusk and dawn, respectively.
 It prevents those lights from being on during daylight hours, but makes sure that your home has a nice glow at night.